-- the letter of intent written by Groupama Assurances Mutuelles to the Comité des Etablissements de Crédit et des Entreprises d'Investissement (CECEI) as part of the creation of Groupama Épargne Salariale; - the assumption by Assurances Mutuelles of the guarantee given by Groupama Reassurance to Sorema NA (now General Security National Insurance Company) regarding the payment of all obligations stemming from two retrocession contracts underwritten by Rampart (Le Mans Re and MMA portfolios); - the unconditional guarantees granted by Groupama Assurances Mutuelles to Gan Assurances, which require it to supply if applicable the financial means necessary to satisfy the payment of claims relating to insurance policies signed by said companies;
+-) the letter of intent written by Groupama Assurances Mutuelles to the Comité des Etablissements de Crédit et des Entreprises d'Investissement (CECEI) as part of the creation of Groupama Épargne Salariale; -) the assumption by Assurances Mutuelles of the guarantee given by Groupama Reassurance to Sorema NA (now General Security National Insurance Company) regarding the payment of all obligations stemming from two retrocession

-these guarantees were designed to improve the debt ratings of these companies and terminated during fiscal year 2012, but rights and obligations under these guarantees remain.
-Groupama Assurances Mutuelles is also responsible for commitments of this type given previously by the C.C.A.M.A. to group entities (some of which have been divested) that have since been cancelled but for which certain rights and obligations still exist;

-- the usual specific and underwriting guarantees (run off) upon the disposal of The Gan Company of Canada Ltd. to CGU group Canada Ltd.; - certain specific guarantees granted during the transfer of the Gan Eurocourtage brokerage portfolio to Allianz; - the fundamental and specific guarantees granted when Groupama Banque securities were contributed to Compagnie Financière d'Orange Bank; - the specific and fundamental guarantees related to the sale of 50% of the shares of Presence Verte SA and its subsidiary PVTAP.
+- contracts underwritten by Rampart (Le Mans Re and MMA portfolios); -) the unconditional guarantees granted by Groupama Assurances Mutuelles to Gan Assurances, which require it to supply if applicable the financial means necessary to satisfy the payment of claims relating to insurance policies signed by said companies; these guarantees were designed to improve the debt ratings of these companies and terminated during fiscal year 2012, but rights and obligations under these guarantees remain.
+Groupama Assurances Mutuelles is also responsible for commitments of this type given previously by the CCAMA to Group entities (some of which have been divested) that have since been cancelled but for which certain rights and obligations still exist; - > certain specific guarantees granted during the transfer of the Gan Eurocourtage brokerage portfolio to Allianz; -) the fundamental and specific guarantees granted when Groupama Banque securities were contributed to Compagnie Financière d'Orange Bank.